 The Disparity in Skills and Industry Needs: Why We Need Digital Initiatives

-A digital initiative is an effort to connect people regardless of distance in order to increase digital literacy and bring us closer to the next industrial revolution.
+A Digital Initiatives is an effort to connect people regardless of distance in order to increase digital literacy and bring us closer to the next industrial revolution.
 Why has the digital initiative become so important in the path to restore the economy and industry post-pandemic?
 This is because there’s a disparity between human resources’ stagnant skills and increasing industry demands.

 This topic was discussed by Ricky Haryadi (Partner Technology Lead of Microsoft Indonesia) in the second session of the ‘Connecting the Dots’ webinar series, held by BINUS Business School and BINUS Graduate Program.
 Ricky Haryadi is an alumnus of the Master of Management program at BINUS Business School and has been working in the IT industry for 8 years.
 This session was held via Zoom and YouTube on March 19, 2021.